pilartomas/beeai-workshop/docs/lab-1/README.md

      ```

    * Edit the `.env` file to add your OpenAI API key.
 The file should look like below
    (the API key in example is fake and shorter than a real one).
+The OPENAI_BASE_URL shown is for groq.

      ```shell
      ########################